 If you teach regular Karateka that train 2 or 3 times per week, take the following information into account:

 - Your Karate sessions should not have sudden changes in Intensity between them.
-Read our article Training Smarter and Harder in Karate – The 10% Rule
+Read our Free eBook Step-by-Step Method for Injury Prevention

 - If athletes need Training Variation, your Regular Students should have it even more so they can develop their Karate with high-levels of motivation.
 They can only improve their Karate if they don’t miss the classes, right?
-To know more start by reading our article Myths and Facts About Training Periodization and read the complete set about Training Periodization.
+To know more, start by reading our eBook “300-Pages of Karate Science.
+All the Fundamental Concepts that Every Sensei Should Master” and read the complete chapter about Training Periodization.

-- You use a simple tool as RPE-Session that allows you to have some important and individualized information about each of your Karateka.
+- You use a simple tool like RPE-Session that allows you to have some important and individualized information about each of your Karateka.

-- Base your Training Periodization/Planning in average results given by Scientific Research (see the chart below, as an example for Strength Training)
+- Base your Training Periodization/Planning in average results given by Scientific Research (see the chart below, as an example of Strength Training)

 10 – What Is the Tapering Strategy?